markpmlim/Horizontal_Cross_Cubemap/Readme.md

 Once the 2D texture (of type GL_TEXTURE_2D) is instantiated and program setup is complete, the draw() method of OpenGLRenderer is called to render the 3D skybox.

-To enable the skybox to be seen, a simple camera (based on raytracing) is implemented within the fragment shader.
+To enable the skybox to be seen, a simple camera (based on raytracing) is implemented in the fragment shader code.

 Basically, the vertex shader produces a large triangle which is clipped to output a quad.

 The fragment shader receives some uniforms from the CPU side to help in the setup of a simple camera.
 All the user needs to do is drag the mouse (use a one-finger touch for iOS devices) to look around the inside of the skybox.

 In order to access a cubemap texture, a 3D direction vector must be generated from the mouse drags.
-This vector is converted into a faceIndex and a pair of uv coodinates by calling the function
+This vector is converted into a face index and a pair of uv coodinates by calling the function

 ```glsl
     dirToCubeUV(vec3 dir, out int faceIndex)